artur-ciocanu/launch.en/help/launch-reference/administration/properties.md

 ## Best practices for planning properties {#best-practices-for-planning-properties}

-Each tags implementation in Adobe Experience Platform can be very different.
+Each tag implementation in Adobe Experience Platform can be very different.
 They have a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
 You should structure your properties in a way that matches your IMS Organization's workflow, and processes.

 Considering the following when planning properties: